karyateguh/Prediction-of-price-rice-in-DKI-Jakarta/README.md

-# Report of Prediction of Price RIce in DKI Jakarta.ipynb
+# Report of Prediction of Price RIce in DKI Jakarta

 Original file is located at
     https://colab.research.google.com/drive/1buSHtMxcATqnI-SPmMWQREp8r8jmzd-y?usp=sharing